 A Growth Mindset

-Carol Dweck’s work has shown that you can change your mindset.
-Her research found that when students had a growth mindset; a mindset which perceives a challenge as an opportunity to learn rather than an obstacle to overcome, they responded with constructive thoughts and their behavior showed persistence rather than defeat.
+Carol Dweck’s work shows that you can change your mindset.
+Her research on motivation found that when students had a growth mindset, or a mindset which perceives a challenge as an opportunity to learn rather than an obstacle to overcome, they responded with constructive thoughts and their behavior showed persistence rather than defeat.

-From Dweck’s research into the growth mindset in regards to tenacity and its effects on achievement, especially in an educational setting, she discovered 4 factors that affect ongoing tenacity or grit:
+From Dweck’s research into the growth mindset, tenacity and its effects on achievement, Dweck discovered 4 factors that affect ongoing tenacity or grit, especially in educational settings: